tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** After two years and one Aegis, TORONTOTOKYO finally left Spirit after last TI ended.
 In December, it was announced that a young gun by the name of Larl would be Toronto's replacement.
 Larl wasn't a complete nobody, he was on the 2022 BetBoom roster that got top 8 at the Stockholm Major and... got last at TI11.
 Yeah okay he was kind of a nobody.
-But Spirit saw promise in him and stuck with this roster for this entire season.
+But Spirit saw promise in him and stuck with this roster for the entire season.
+It paid off.

 **How was their DPC year?** 1020 points